LiteObject/mcp-with-semantic-kernel/README.md

     dotnet restore
     ```

-3. Configure your OpenAI API key (optional - only for Semantic Kernel integration):
+3. Configure your OpenAI API key (optional - see Prerequisites for when this is needed):

     ```bash
     dotnet user-secrets set "OpenAI:ApiKey" "your-api-key" --project src/Demo.MCP.Client